 The Bria iPhone Edition interface is immediately familiar to anyone who's seen Bria before.
 Its design has become, in many respects, iconic in the softphone space.
 The signature sleek black and yellow coloring is consistent with its PC apps and its other mobile platform apps.
 The controls and navigation fit the iOS design scheme nicely.
 If you know how to use an iPhone, you can use Bria's intuitive controls with ease.

 From the main menu, you can browse through your phone’s existing contacts.
 You can also use a shared external account, such as your Google account, to place a VoIP call.
-If you purchase the presence and messaging features for $2.99, you can monitor the status of contacts and message them directly.
+If you purchase the presence and messaging features, you can monitor the status of contacts and message them directly.
 These features require an XMPP domain to work.

 - Call display and voicemail indicator